techidaily/site-youtube-tips/source/_posts/ll-you-need-to-know-about-the-youtube-shorts-fund.md

 Moreover, YouTube kept sharing additional details as they got closer to the same concept.

-### The Future of Monetization on Shorts

-As discussed earlier, the YouTube Shorts Fund is the first step in their journey to build YouTube Shorts, a monetization model.

-Even YouTube is excited to begin rewarding creators for their contributions via the YouTube Shorts Fund.
-On the same note, they'll expand their Shorts player across various YouTube surfaces to assist people in looking for new artists, creators, and Shorts to enjoy.

-All in all, YouTube has helped an entire generation of artists and creators turn their creativity into businesses with the YouTube Shorts Fund.
-YouTube has paid $30 billion-plus money to artists, creators, artists, and media companies over the last three years.
-They remain deeply committed to supporting the next generation of mobile creators while introducing the YouTube Shorts Fund.

 <!-- affiliate ads begin -->
 <span id="1424527">
 					<video width="864" height="1536" style="cursor:pointer"